ordina-jworks/ordina-jworks.github.io/_posts/2019-08-31-Monitoring-serverless-apps-on-AWS.md

 # Implement your own tracing solution
 Since Xray is not tracing async requests, you could implement your own tracing solution.
 However, is that really what you want to be doing?
-I always here all this fuzz about focussing on the business value.
+I always here all this fuzz about focusing on the business value.
 Plus, implementing your own tracing solution is hard.
 You'll find enough battle stories online.
 On this point I'm agreeing with the third party monitoring solutions.